19 of the Scariest Moments Pilots Have Experienced on the Job

 “I almost took off with a faulty engine”

 Commercial pilot here.
 During training, I was flying a Piper cub (single-engine).
 We had just taxied to the active runway and were doing our run-up (pre-takeoff check).
 Finished the run-up, everything was functioning normally, all gauges on the green.
 ATC advised us to hold short of the runway due to approaching traffic.
 Just as the approaching traffic landed and we were about to get cleared for takeoff, our engine dies without warning.
 Me and my instructor look at each other thinking, What the heck?
 Look at the gauges.
 All gauges were still on the green, fuel pump on, mixture rich.
 So weird… Needless to say, we aborted the flight.
 If we had that engine failure a couple minutes later, we would have been airborne with too much altitude to land on any remaining runway and not enough altitude to circle around.—Reddit user ProudPilot.
-Here are the 12 most bizarre reasons for flight delays.

 “We almost collided right after takeoff”